Should you worry if your behavior in a new place sends the wrong message?

 On a practical level, if it’s her credit cards Sedna is only worried about, she might consider taking them out of her wallet and leaving them home while she is at the gym.
 She already has paid her membership and unless she’s planning to make credit card purchases on her way to and from the gym she really doesn’t need it.
 It also makes sense not to wear any jewelry she doesn’t intend to wear while swimming.
 If she takes off a piece of jewelry while changing to swim and it goes missing, she might not know if the jewelry was stolen from her locker or simply misplaced.
 Again, aside from trying to look spiffy, there’s no real reason to have to wear expensive jewelry to the gym.
 In other words, until Sedna remembers to get a lock for her locker, she should do what she can to minimize her worry.

 The right thing, however, is for Sedna to do what gives her the most comfort.
 If the gym allows its members to leave backpacks at the side of the pool and on this first outing doing so would ease Sedna’s mind, she should do that.
 Trying to guess what message that would send to others is just that, a guessing game.
 Others are just as likely to give it no thought at all.
 But Sedna does know that doing so would give her comfort, so she should trust her own sense of comfort.
 And on the way home she should stop at her local hardware store and pick up a lock.

-Jeffrey L. Seglin, author of The Simple Art of Business Etiquette: How to Rise to the Top by Playing Nice, is a senior lecturer in public policy and director of the communications program at Harvard's Kennedy School.
+Jeffrey L. Seglin, author of The Simple Art of Business Etiquette: How to Rise to the Top by Playing Nice, is a senior lecturer in public policy, emeritus, at Harvard's Kennedy School.
 He is also the administrator of www.jeffreyseglin.com, a blog focused on ethical issues.